Neoteroi/BlackSheep-Docs/docs/application.md

 @app.lifespan
 async def configure_redis():
     """
-    Configure an async Redis client, and dispose its connections when the application stops.
+    Configure an async Redis client, and dispose of its connections when the application stops.
     See:
     https://redis.readthedocs.io/en/stable/examples/asyncio_examples.html